Skip to main content

 • For Sounds: [Group letter+number]:S[Sound number]-[input number] (e.g., A2:S4-1 for the first input of the Sound 4 of Group A2).

 Each Sound or Group of your Project provides two auxiliary outputs that you can route to additional targets.
 For example, you can send a definable amount of the channel’s audio output to other channels for further processing.
-This is notably used in send effects — see section Creating a Send Effect to learn how to set up a classic send effect.
+This is notably used in send effects (refer to Creating a send effect to learn how to set up a classic send effect).

 The auxiliary outputs of a Sound/Group are configured on the Aux page of the Output properties.